rebekahross/startup/README.md

 What I learned from doing the Simon Javascript

 I think this is a pretty difficult concept.
 Javascript is difficult to understand and incorporate, but one thing I learned is to start small and work bigger from there.
 My code and implementation does not need to be perfect on the first run through or attempt, so I just need to get plugging along and making an effort to improve my code and understand what is happening in the code.

+What I learned from the Startup Javascript
+This was a pretty difficult activity for me.
+I think that I learned some valuable things though.
+I was able to learn about other libraries that are useful in writing my code.
+I learned how to make pop-up (modal) boxes using javascript, which is a cool feature.
+I learned that sometimes I try too hard to complicate things that really aren't that difficult.